Course Rules

 - 1. Any student asking me to direct a DIS must have already taken one of my courses, preferably an upper-division course.
 My DIS courses are much more personalized and intensive than traditional undergraduate courses, and while I am sure many students I have never met are up to the challenge, I generally find that it works much better to limit DIS courses to students who have already encountered my teaching and working style.
 Also, upper-division courses work much better than introductory courses for introducing students to serious research in political science and for demonstrating students' ability to do serious work.

-- 3. Any student asking about a DIS must be interested in working on atopic that interests me (and that I am generally familiar with).
-If the student wishes to work on a topic that I know (or care) nothing about, then I will be unable to direct a reasonable research project, and the student would be much better off finding one of our many other faculty members who is more familiar with and more interested in the proposed topic of study.
+- 3. Any student asking about a DIS must be interested in working on a topic that interests me (and that I am generally familiar with).
+If the student wishes to work on a topic that is outside of my expertise, then I will be unable to direct a reasonable research project, and the student would be much better off finding one of our other faculty members who is more familiar with the proposed topic of study.

 - 4. Following up on requirement #3, the student must have a proposed outline of the course, with a proposed reading list (which may refer to types of books or articles in general terms, rather than listing all of the specific books or readings that will be read).
 Writing a meaningful course syllabus takes a great deal of time, and my standard teaching and other obligations do not generally leave me with enough time to come up with a full syllabus or reading list for every student who wishes to do a DIS with me.
 I do reserve the right to modify the proposed syllabus and/or reading list, though, in order to ensure that it covers the appropriate content adequately and that its workload is the equivalent of a standard 3-credit course (contrary to what some students perceive, a DIS should never involve less work or "easier" work than a standard undergraduate course -- and in fact, a good DIS may involve more work than many other courses; I generally require at least a 30-page original research paper for a DIS).